votingworks/vxsuite/docs/development/contributing.md

    root of the project.
 This will open all the projects in the workspace.
 There are suggested extensions that will help you with linting and formatting.

-1. Check for test coverage.
-When you push your branch to github, CircleCI will run all the tests and check for test coverage.
+8. Check for test coverage.
+When you push your branch to GitHub, CircleCI will run all the tests and check for test coverage.
 To check this yourself, run:

    ```sh